hkotek/hkotek.com/research.md

 Intervention effects
 --------------------
-This work develops the use of *intervention effects* a diagnostic of underlying syntactic structure.
+This work investigates the nature of *intervention effects* in *wh*-questions.
 Most recently, this work argues that intervention effects are the logical result of the inability of movement and focus to operate over the same structure.

-to appear
-: Kotek, Hadas and Michael Yoshitaka Erlewine. [**Covert pied-piping in English multiple *wh*-questions**](http://ling.auf.net/lingbuzz/001736). *Linguistic Inquiry*.

-2015
-: Michael Yoshitaka Erlewine and Hadas Kotek. **Relative pronoun pied-piping, the structure of which informs the analysis of relative clauses** ([slides](Erlewine-kotek-relp-cls2015.pdf)). *Presentation at CLS 51*, University of Chicago, April 2015.
+It therefore suggests that intervention effects are a much more wide-spread phenomenon than previously thought.

 2015
 : Kotek, Hadas. **Intervention everywhere!** ([handout,](Kotek-intervention-everywhere-handout.pdf) [slides](Kotek-intervention-everywhere-slides.pdf)). *Presentation at GLOW 38*, Paris, April 2015.
 (Comments welcome!)